jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 If the method changes, this changes the class configuration.
 The change in class configuration must then be ventilated through to all the objects of the class.
 I haven’t accounted for that yet.
 The same effect is there for just data of objects: if the class configuration changes, the objects should change also.
 Gee... you should be versioning.
 Objects do not change, because they link to a specific version of the class.
 However when creating a command, and giving it a relation to a class, I guess I do want the command to be ventilated through to the objects?
-Or will I just forget about that?
+Or might I just forget about that?
 Gee, the commands inside an object are no longer imaginary references.
 They are real ones now.
 I guess, that only if you link to the development version, changes are ventilated through from the classes to the objects.